Remembering Peter Rogers

 The Carry On films have their own distinct style that is totally unique, beloved by many, and an important part of Britain’s comedy, film, and cultural heritage, and that’s mainly due to the work of a small group of filmmakers.

 Peter Rogers became synonymous with the classic British comedies along with Director Gerald Thomas and together they created the longest-running British film series to date.
 With 30 original productions, including the Rank releases, plus a compilation film, even superspy James Bond (who the Carry On team parodied in Carry On Spying) will need to produce another six films to catch-up.

-Ten years ago, on this day, the legendary producer of all the Carry On films died at the age of 95.
+On this day in 2009, the legendary producer of all the Carry On films died at the age of 95.

 The films have maintained their cultural prominence thanks to regular airings on TV, providing a rite of passage for British children discovering the films for the first time.
 Carry On films are a comedic education that all of us go through, learning to laugh at the slapstick as children, and appreciate the cheeky innuendo when we get older.
 Repeated viewings at various stages of our lives reveal more humour we may have missed when watching the films originally.

 Following on from a long British comedy tradition that dates back to bawdy music halls and end-of-the-pier saucy postcards, it’s the brazen cheek of the Carry Ons that makes them so irresistible and their cultural significance should not be underestimated.
 Whilst the humour of the Carry Ons may be derided by some as corny or dated, it’s only because the films have endured and established themselves in the British psyche that the jokes now seem so familiar.